 Your kindness and generosity to us have that same kind of monumental impact.
 My awareness of that profound inter-connectedness of all of us has deepened even more as I have reflected on the data and the stories provided in this annual report.
 Sister Dawn Tomaszewski, General Superior, June 2020 Read more of Sister Dawn’s message…Read more

 So many people hold so many great memories of Sister Barbara.
 Yet for Sister Barbara memory is the challenge.
 In 2010 Sister Barbara was diagnosed with dementia of the Alzheimer’s and vascular types.Read more

 Now she spends her retirement years preparing food for shut-ins, working with the parish bereavement committee and tutoring students in English as a second language.Read more

 Catholic sisters are funded by the Catholic Church, right?
 Actually, no; although many Catholics and non-Catholics alike hold this misconception.Read more

 Yes, our sisters minister wherever they are, long after they pass retirement age.
 Somehow, Providence leads them to critical unmet needs to which they can respond.
 For Sister Kathleen, it’s being a face of Providence in healthcare.Read more

 But when people point out she is still doing too much, she often responds with the wise words of her friend, Sister Jeanne Knoerle, “What are we saving ourselves for?”Read more

-The Sisters of Providence consider as partners in our life and mission those individuals who share the unique spirit and gift of Providence.
+Here you will find stories about those together in mission with the Sisters of Providence who share the unique spirit and gift of Providence.
 These partners say “yes” to God’s action in their lives and sense that they are somehow co-creators with God in bringing about a loving, merciful and just world.
 They do this through prayer, education, service, advocacy and financial support in whatever circumstances of life they find themselves.